Find a Qualified Attorney Near You

 Benedict Arnold, a 12-year-old kid from Nebraska who loved your series so much that he named his dog “Isilmir," decides to make his own fan fiction based on your style.
 So, he creates a WriteAI account and tells it to produce a fantasy novel in your style about a dwarven lord, Kerilbow.
 A few minutes later, WriteAI spits out a roller coaster of an epic.
 Benedict calls it Kerilbow’s Threat, uses Midjourney (an image generator) to create cover art, and self-publishes the story on Amazon.

-What took you years to make takes him all of 40 minutes, and you're not even mentioned in the acknowledgments.
+What took you years to make takes him all of 40 minutes.
+You’re not even mentioned in the acknowledgments.
 WriteAI is so good that the story reads just like you wrote it.
-“This can't be right," you think.
-Well, it isn't.
+“This can’t be right," you think.
+Well, in the eyes of the law, it isn’t.

 Since the 1790s, federal copyright law has protected original works of authorship fixed in a tangible form.
 A copyright gives the holder exclusive rights, including the right to: